 IV.
 HE IS A GODLY INFLUENCE ON OTHERS

 The third characteristic of a good man from Proverbs is the influence he has on others.

-Some good men have no children who survive him.
-Nonetheless Scripture does provide many illustrations of this proverb relative to one’s posterity: Abraham’s children inherited his covenantal blessing.
-Caleb’s children inherited their father’s possessions.
-And David’s house blessed the next 17 generations.
+Some good men have no children who survive them.
+Nonetheless, Scripture does provide many illustrations of this proverb relative to one’s posterity: Abraham’s children inherited his covenantal blessing, Caleb’s children inherited their father’s possessions, and David’s house blessed the next 17 generations.
 This proverb means that a good man leaves a good mark—and others greatly profit from his life’s product—spiritually, intellectually, socially, emotionally, economically, etc. The sum total of a good man ends up contributing to the needs of many others.
 For the most part, herein is a measurement of how good of a person you really are.

 V. HE CHOOSES GODLY FRIENDS

 So you will walk in the way of good men and keep to the paths of the righteous (Proverbs 2:20).

 This proverb is situated in the broad context of the attributes and fruit we garner from the aggressive, passionate pursuit of God’s wisdom.
 As we attempt to store in our mind heavenly wisdom and cultivate in our thinking purer pleasures (in contrast to the immediate context of this passage, illicit sexual pleasure), we will gravitate toward other good people.
 To the contrast, people who are dispassionate about Bible studies, church, and fellowship with genuine believers telegraph their own apathy regarding personal spiritual growth.
 Why?
 Herein is a causative construction in the Hebrew (So you will…).
 Spiritually hungry people will be led by the indwelling Holy Spirit to walk in the way of [other] good men; they will have a propensity to gravitate toward the paths of the righteous.